Frequently asked questions

 My QLeave membership has been cancelled because my employer didn’t submit service.
 How do I have my membership reinstated?

 We only cancel your membership if your employer doesn't record any service in Queensland for four consecutive years.
 Even then, we'll notify you in writing of our intention to cancel your registration.
-You'll be given the chance to respond and let us know if you're still working in the industry before your registration is cancelled.
-If we don't hear from you, you'll receive another letter from us advising your registration has been cancelled and you will then have120 days to submit a reconsideration request.
+You'll be given the chance to respond and let us know if you're still working in the industry before your registration is closed.
+If we don't hear from you, you'll receive another letter from us advising your registration has been cancelled and you will then have 45 days to submit a reconsideration request.
 Once your membership is revoked, you'll lose all your service days and start again at zero.